np12/testing/README.rst

 ``add 1,2,3`` to add songs 1,2 and 3 to the current playlist.

-``add 1-4,6,8-10`` to add songs 1 to 4, 6, and 8 to 10
+``add 1-4,6,8-10`` to add songs 1-4, 6, and 8-10 to the current playlist

 ``add 1-4,7 <playlist_name>`` to add songs 1-4 and 7 to a saved playlist.
 A new playlist will be created if it doesn't already exist.

 ``ls`` to list your saved playlists